0xflotus/Rodan/README.md

 ### Disclaimer
 Rodan framework is provided so that you can test your systems against threats, understand the nature of these threats, and protect your own systems from similar attacks.
 Do not attempt to violate the law using Rodan.
 If this is your intention, then LEAVE NOW!

-Any actions and/or activities related to the the uses of Rodan is solely your responsibility.
+Any actions and/or activities related to the uses of Rodan is solely your responsibility.
 The misuse of Rodan can result in criminal charges brought against the persons in question.
 The authors and Etisalat Egypt will not be held responsible in the event any criminal charges be brought against any individuals misusing the information in this website to break the law.

 ## Introduction